 With Daylight Savings Time beginning, this week brings the promise of longer days and more sunshine.
 But don’t be fooled into thinking the return of the sun means you can toss your vitamin D supplement out the sunroof.
-Maintaining optimal levels of vitamin D throughout the year.
-And following a few simple steps will help to make sure you don’t leave your vitamin D in the shadows.
+Maintaining optimal levels of vitamin D throughout the year and following a few simple steps will help to make sure you don’t leave your vitamin D in the shadows.

-What’s sun got to do with it?
+What’s sun got to do with vitamin D?

 Commonly called the sunshine vitamin, vitamin D is produced naturally in the skin when it is exposed to ultra-violet (UV) rays from the sun, specifically UVB rays.
 UVB rays react with a form of cholesterol found in the skin called 7-dehydrocholesterol.
 It is ultimately converted to vitamin D3.
 Unfortunately, the sun is not always a consistent source for vitamin D production.1